 How to get around Vancouver

-For exploring the nearby areas and for road trips to nearby mountain and coastal destinations, the best option is to rent a car.
+For exploring the nearby areas and for road trips to a nearby mountain and coastal destinations, the best option is to rent a car.

 Rental cars in Vancouver are reasonably priced and there is a large variety of vehicle types available depending on what you want to do.
 I’m talking campers, 4X4s, convertibles… you name it.